 The banks that do will have their eye on a few factors when considering lending under an LRBA.

 First thing’s first, an investor will need a self-managed super fund (SMSF) to access a LRBA in Australia.
 SMSFs can be an alternative to government regulated super funds and are a ‘do it yourself’ option to saving for retirement.
-For commercial property investors, there are many things to consider when opening an SMSF (the costs for one) so it’s crucial investors speak to their accountant before they commit.
-Equally as important, there are many benefits to investing with an SMSF.
+For commercial property investors, there are many things to consider when opening an SMSF (the costs for one) so it’s crucial investors speak to their accountant or professional adviser before they commit.

 Large loan values